Learn Microsoft Access Advanced Programming Techniques, Tips and Tricks.

 Printed Result is: Innermost Form

-I have written an expression ="Innermost Form" inside the Text7 Text box, that is displayed in the Debug Window.
+There was an expression ="Innermost Form" inside the Text7 Text box, which is displayed in the Debug Window.

-Check on your opened Form after executing the above statement on the Debug Window.
+Check the opened Form after executing the above statement in the Debug Window.

 ?
 Forms(0).Name